Moving toward a healthier community

 - The OTC COVID-19 test must be one for which you collect your own specimen and read the test at home.
 OTC COVID-19 tests that require you to drop off or mail your specimen to a laboratory are not covered under the OTC COVID-19 test coverage.

-- Members will only be reimbursed for up to eight OTC COVID-19 tests per member (including dependents on the same health plan) in a month.
-As an example, if a family has five members on the same health plan, the family is eligible to be reimbursed for up to 40 OTC COVID-19 tests each month.
+- Members will only be reimbursed for up to eight OTC COVID-19 tests per member (including dependents on the same health plan) every 30 days.
+As an example, if a family has five members on the same health plan, the family is eligible to be reimbursed for up to 40 OTC COVID-19 tests every 30 days.

 - OTC COVID-19 tests must be purchased from the pharmacy counter of an in-network pharmacy to receive direct coverage.
 If purchased from any retailer at a regular check-out, you will need to pay retail price and submit a claim to CVS Caremark for reimbursement.